soft whole wheat sourdough rolls

 These unbelievably soft whole wheat sourdough rolls use 100% whole wheat flour and are long fermented (no commercial yeast) for soft, slightly sweet, and flavorful dinner rolls.
 You’ll love adding this delicious and nourishing sourdough roll recipe to your baking repertoire!

-*This recipe was updated on 10/29/22 for even softer rolls and a faster-rising dough!
+*This recipe was updated on 11/8/23

 soft sourdough whole wheat rolls pinterest image

-Why Bake Sourdough Rolls with No Yeast?
+Why Bake Whole Wheat Sourdough Rolls with No Yeast?

 Sourdough is the natural way to leaven bread.
 The beneficial yeasts and bacteria in the starter ferment the flour in your baked goods slowly.